 - Category 4 – $20 million to $75 million

 - Category 5 – $75 million to $150 million

 - Category 6 – more than $150 million

 Queensland Gala Awards Night

 The Queensland Gala Awards Night is a celebration of the industry’s best.
 This event combines both, the Industry Training Awards as well as the QLD Earth Awards.
 The Industry Training Awards have the specific aim of recognising and rewarding excellence to the industry’s leading trainees, apprentices and employers involved with Civil Train QLD, and the QLD Earth Awards celebrate the outstanding work in construction and environmental practices throughout the civil industry in Queensland.
-This event is fast approaching in August with tickets and more information soon to be released.
+This event is fast approaching in August.
+To purchase tickets click here

 Queensland Charity Ball

 The CCF QLD Charity Ball has the sole focus of getting together industry to celebrate and help raise much needed funds for an important charity of choice.
 This event will be full of fun, networking and live entertainment.
-For more information and to purchase tickets, click here.
+Details for our 2018 event coming soon.

 Queensland State Conference

 The QLD State Conference was launched in 2008 as a way of delivering key industry information to members of CCF QLD.
 Each year the Conference offers a range of knowledgeable and motivational